discrete-notes/discrete-notes.github.io/_posts/2021-11-19-contraction-sequences.md

 are the graphs that can be built iteratively in the following
 way:

-* a single vertex is a cograph
+* A single vertex is a cograph.
-* the union of two cographs is a cograph
+* The union of two cographs is a cograph.
-* the join of two cographs is a cograph (where a join is taking the union of two graphs, plus all the edges between a vertex in the first graph and a vertex in the second graph.)
+* The join of two cographs is a cograph (where a join is taking the union of two graphs, plus all the edges between a vertex in the first graph and a vertex in the second graph.)